Choose your country to see the products for your location

 Russell-Silver syndrome (RSS; Silver-Russell syndrome (SRS)) is characterised as a clinically heterogeneous condition with a variable phenotype (Wakeling et al. 2017).
 Intrauterine and postnatal growth retardation, however, are consistently observed in all RSS patients, who are at significant risk for developmental delay and learning disabilities.
 Although rare, RSS can be inherited in an autosomal dominant or recessive manner.
 The prevalence is estimated between 1 and 9 in 1.000.000 (Orphanet, https://www.orpha.net/consor/cgi-bin/OC_Exp.php?Lng=GB&Expert=813).

-Kagami-Ogata syndrome (KOS; KOS14; paternal uniparental disomy 14 (UPD14pat)) is a foetal malformation syndrome, characterised by polyhydramnios and a bell-shaped chest with angulated ribs (“coat-hanger configurations”), which leads to pulmonary hypoplasia and abdominal wall defects (Hoffmann and Heller 2011).
-The clinical course of KOS is marked by the severe and often lethal respiratory insufficiency, feeding difficulties with postnatal growth failure, and moderate to severe mental retardation.
+Kagami-Ogata syndrome (KOS; KOS14; paternal uniparental disomy 14 (UPD14pat)) is a foetal malformation syndrome, characterised by polyhydramnios and a bell-shaped chest with angulated ribs ("coat-hanger configurations"), which leads to pulmonary hypoplasia and abdominal wall defects (Hoffmann and Heller 2011).
+The clinical course of KOS is marked by the severe and often lethal respiratory insufficiency, feeding difficulties with postnatal growth failure, and moderate to severe intellectual disability.
 The prognosis in most cases is very poor.
 However, there has been no report of death in patients ≥4 years of age (Ogata and Kagami 2016).
 After intense medical treatment in infancy, these patients become free of mechanical ventilation, tracheostomy and feeding tube.
 Despite developmental delay, they manage to get on their daily lives from childhood.
 KOS is a very rare disease with a prevalence < 1 in 1.000.000 (Orphanet, https://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=254519).

 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK1324 (RSS); https://www.omim.org/entry/616222 (TS); and https://www.omim.org/entry/608149 (KOS).